-Get the kids involved with this pleasant Christmas ornament craft.
+Get the kids involved with this fun Christmas ornament craft.
 Use their artwork to create a fantastic keepsake that you can hang on the tree every year.
-This is a tremendous way to capture a precious moment in time.
+This is a great way to capture a precious moment in time.

-White paper & colored markers for your Mini-Monet artist to work their magic!
+White paper and colored markers for your Mini-Monet artist to work their magic!

-A scanner, color printer, & heat transfer paper
+A scanner, color printer, and heat transfer paper

 Minimal picture editing know-how to add text to the art